 International Economic Competition

-Global Supply Chain Transformation
+Transformation of the Global Supply Chain

 Geopolitical Considerations

-Brazil's political and ideological stance, especially its alignment with China, contributes to its vulnerability and dependence.
-Diversifying trade relations and avoiding excessive dependence on any one country is crucial for Brazil's economic security.
+Brazil’s political and ideological stance, especially its alignment with China, contributes to its vulnerability and dependence.
+Diversifying trade relations and avoiding excessive dependence on any country is crucial for Brazil’s economic security.

-Economic Argument and Logic of Power
+Economic Argument and Power Logic

-Potential Conflict and Transition of Power
+Potential Conflict and Power Transition

 Implications for Global Stability